harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/wiz-scanner-reference.md

 Harness currently supports the following:

 1. Orchestrated Wiz scans for container images
-2. Ingestion of Wiz scan reports ( JSON/SARIF format ) generated for container images, repositories, and directories
+2. Ingestion of Wiz scan reports (JSON/SARIF format) generated for container images and repositories

 ## Important notes for running Wiz scans in STO